jab/bidict/docs/learning-from-bidict.rst

 but also for clarity, maintainability, and to make for an enjoyable read.

-See below for more, and
-`let me know <mailto:jabronson@gmail.com>`__ what you think.
+See below for more, and feel free to let me know what you think.
-I hope reading :mod:`bidict`'s code gives you a taste of some of the immense
+I hope reading :mod:`bidict`'s code brings you some of the
 `joy <https://joy.recurse.com/posts/148-bidict>`__
-that :mod:`bidict` has given me.
+that :mod:`bidict` has brought me.

 Code structure